scuzzydude/asimov/asimov.md

 3. A Scoot may not own property of any kind.

     a.
-The Scoot may buy non-real property (anything but land/real estate).
+A Scoot may buy non-real property (anything but land/real estate).

     b.
 Property bought by a Scoot must be immediately gifted to humanity at large.

         i.
-In jurisdictions where gifting title to humanity at large does not have legal significance, retaining formal title is acceptable as long a written and ratified statement of the gift is published on both scoot-chain local publication of record.
+In jurisdictions where gifting title to humanity at large does not have legal significance, retaining formal title is acceptable as long a written and ratified statement of the gift is published on both scoot-chain and local publication of record.

         ii.
 Property bought and gifted by the Scoot is considered a global public good by The Foundation and its pledges.